 Each year the library honors senior year students who have authored research papers reflecting excellence in scholarship.
-The library places a bound copy of each paper in the library collection and presents another bound copy to the honored student.
+The library places a bound copy of each paper in the library collection.
 Seniors are encouraged to strive for this very special honor.
-For further information, contact the College Librarian.
+For further information, contact the Library Director.